Result of Challenge 27

 The Knight is not B - because the Knight always tells the

 truth and wouldn't therefore imply that either the Shortcomer or the Knave was the Knight.
-This eliminates

 the two of the possible solutions (ie those with the Knight